mseaman26/wired-admin-dashboard/README.md

 This is an application for accessing and viewing data from the Wired International database.
 Admin access is required to run this app

 ## To Run This App
-- you must have a user account with Wired International and obtain admin access from another admin user
+- You must have a user account with Wired International and obtain admin access from another admin user
 - You can start the client-only app by running:
 ```bash
 npm run dev